Return to School 2022/2023

 Photos of the doors can be found here: Arrival and Dismissal Procedures.pdf

 Our school breakfast program will begin 9/8/22.
 The door in the large yard is open from 7:45am-8:00am and children will be served breakfast in the cafeteria and remain there under supervision until they can go to their classrooms at 8:20am.
 There is no entry to the building between 8:00am and 8:20am.
+Children who arrive after 8:20am who want breakfast can take a bag breakfast in the main lobby to their classroom to eat.

 Your children will eat lunch in the cafeteria during the following periods.
 You may choose for your child to be served School Food's FREE Hot Lunch or you may send a packed lunch from home.
 Please mark lunch boxes and water bottles with your child's name.